AlexanderLindsay/AlexanderLindsay.github.io/_posts/2016-04-25-bootstrap-modals-and-razor.md

 layout: post
 title: MVC Partial Views in Bootstrap Modals
 category: programming
+tags:
+    - bootstrap
+    - ASP.NET MVC
-tags: bootstrap, ASP.NET MVC, ASP.NET Core
+    - ASP.NET Core
 ---

 I couldn't think of a joke for this one.
 At least none that I was partial to.